JalexDooo/SCALPEL/README.md

 We sincerely thank the following contributors and institutions for their support:

 - **Collaborating Labs and Institutes**
-  We thank the Bioinformatics Group and Sunlab at Shandong University for providing insightful discussions.
+  We thank all members in Sunlab at Shandong University for providing insightful discussions.

 - **Funding Support**
   This work was supported by the National Natural Science Foundation of China (No.32300521, No.32422013 and No.82341086); the Open Grant from the Pingyuan Laboratory (No.2023PY-OP-0104); the State Key Laboratory of Microbial Technology Open Projects Fund (No.M2023-20; the Intramural Joint Program Fund of the State Key Laboratory of Microbial Technology (NO.SKLMTIJP-2024-02); the Double-First Class Initiative of Shandong University School of Life Sciences; the Young Innovation Team of Shandong Higher Education Institutions, the Taishan Scholars Youth Expert Program of Shandong Province, and the Program of Shandong University Qilu Young Scholars.